Horrgs/Libra/README.md

 ## What is Project Libra?

-Project Libra was a codename for this project as it was originally a Christmas gift for my girlfriend.
+Project Libra was a codename for this project as it was originally a secret project.
 An old Galaxy tablet in a home-made picture frame connected over VNC to a Raspberry Pi running this project.

 Project Libra uses your Google account to fetch a specific album and create a slideshow.
 This way, it is easier for more photos to be added and removed just through Google.